plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 `suc zero`, `2` as shorthand for `suc (suc zero)`, and so on.
-The pragma must be given a previously declared type (in this case `ℕ`) with precisely two constructors, one with no arguments (in this case `zero`), and one with a single argument of the given type (in this case `succ`).
+The pragma must be given a previously declared type (in this case `ℕ`) with precisely two constructors, one with no arguments (in this case `zero`), and one with a single argument of the given type (in this case `suc`).

 As well as enabling the above shorthand, the pragma also enables a more efficient internal representation of naturals using the Haskell